 The menu is an eclectic blend of sports pub grub, fancier fare, and Emeril favorites.
 Appetizers include Buffalo wings, chili cheese fries, nachos, and pretzels with cheese.
-But alongside those traditional bar favorites are a Creole boiled shrimp cocktail and Italian sausage and mozzarella risotto balls, deep fried and served with a tomato basil dipping sauce.
-We tried the latter and they were gone before the crowd stopped screaming about a football fumble.
+But alongside those traditional bar favorites are a Creole boiled shrimp cocktail and a Louisiana crab cake.

-There are soups and salads, pizza and pasta (including an intriguing sounding Muffaletta pasta with cappicola, mortadella, and salami tossed with linguine), seafood options (from traditional fish and chips to Emeril’s famous crab cakes), burgers, sandwiches, wraps, ribs, and even a couple of steaks if you are so inclined.
+There are soups and salads, pizza and pasta, burgers, sandwiches, wraps, ribs, and even steak and fried chicken if you are so inclined.

-We tried the BBQ pork sandwich, piled high with shredded pig, tangy sauce, and coleslaw; the French dip with carmelized onions and melted provolone; and the grilled chicken wrap with avocado and bacon.
+We sampled mainly from the burgers and sandwiches portion of the menu.
 All were satisfying in both taste and proportion but I have to admit that nothing jumped off the plate and made me want to scream “Bam!”

-The dessert menu, on the other hand, was a total joy from the fantastic cheesecake (perfectly creamy) to the double chocolate cupcake with cream cheese frosting and raspberries.
-Yummy.
+The dessert menu, on the other hand, was a total joy from the fantastic cheesecake (perfectly creamy) to Emeril’s signature banana cream pie, which is his signature for a reason.